tomlurge/visionion/doc/how2/how2git.md

 ### STEP 1:	git add	...

-	"git add	 filename" adds a new file to the index or updates the index about an already added file "git add ." adds everything in the current dir recursively "git ignore ..." excludes files from the index
+	git add filename      // adds a new file to the index
+	                      // or updates the index about an already added file git add file1 file2 file3
+	git add .             // adds everything in the current dir recursively git ignore ..         // excludes files from the index

-	"git add -p filename" (p for patch) adds only a certain subset of changes made to a file
+	git add -p filename   // (p for patch) adds only a certain
+	                      // subset of changes made to a file

-	"git reset" undos any additions since the last commit
+	git reset             // undoes any additions since the last commit

 ### STEP 2:	git commit ...

-	"git commit -m 'why i did this'"
-	"git diff -staged" shows changes between the current index and the last commit
+	git commit -m 'why i did this' git diff -staged      // show changes between current index and last commit git diff              // (without "-staged") shows unstaged changes
-	"git diff" (without "-staged") shows unstaged changes (the differnce between the working tree and the index)
+		                    // (the differnce between working tree and index)

 ### STEP 3:	git push filenemae